upforde/EliteGamerSuggestor-inator/README.md

 ### Spam-classification using Naive Bayes, Support Vector Machines, or Perceptron :e-mail:

-A Machine Learning project for TDT4173 - Machine Learning done by:
+A Machine Learning project for "TDT4173 - Machine Learning" at NTNU: Norwegian University of Science and Technology done by:
 - Piri Babayev
 - Danilas Miscenko
 - Aleksander Simmersholm.